awsdocs/aws-php-developers-guide/doc_source/guide_promises.rst

    limitations under the License.

 ###################################
-Promises in the |sdk-php| version 3
+Promises in the |sdk-php| Version 3
 ###################################

 .. meta::